Aurel456/Aurel456/README.md

 - 👋 Hi, I’m Aurelien
-- 👀 I’m interested in data science, new technologies and artificial intelligence
+- 👀 I’m interested in data science, LLM, new technologies and artificial intelligence
 - 🌱 I’m currently working in a research project on energy forecasting
 - 📫 How to reach me aurelien.aurus@edu.devinci.fr